Financial-Times/origami-website/_manifests/origami-json.md

 	</tr>
 </table>

-Defines the type of Origami project that the manifest belongs to. **Must** be set to one of:
+Defines the type of Origami project that the manifest belongs to:
-- `"component"` or `"module"`: A front-end component that follows [the component specification](/spec/v1/components/)
+- `"component"` (previously `module`): A front-end component
 - `"imageset"`: A set of images that have an alias on the Origami Image Service
-- `"service"`: An HTTP service that follows [the service specification](/spec/v1/services/)
+- `"service"`: An HTTP service
 - `"cli"`: 	A command line tool
 - `"library"`: 	A library that is not a front-end component
 - `"website"`: Origami websites that aren't intended to be services